lewisbrown/node6presentation/node_and_js6.md

 -  Maps do not have a prototype
 -  Map keys can be of any type, not just Strings
--  But all keys must be of the same type, as with all values
+-  Mozilla spec says keys must be of the same type, as with all values;
+   but not in Node
--  Maps have a 'length' parameter, unlike Objects
+-  Maps have a <kbd>size</kbd> method, unlike Objects
 -  Maps iterate in insertion order whereas Objects specify no order

 ## Map